steglasaurous/requestobot/README.md

 8. Start electron app with `nx serve requestobot-desktop`.
 Note in this mode the electron app loads the client via the served requestobot-client.
 When building the output electron app, it will be embedded in the electron app itself.

 > **NOTE**
-> Building on linux: If you run into an error during npm install that includes `ModuleNotFoundError: No module named 'distutils'`, make sure to install
+> If you run into an error during npm install that includes `ModuleNotFoundError: No module named 'distutils'`, make sure to install
-> Python's `setuptools` package on your distro.
-For Ubuntu, use: `sudo apt install python3-setuptools`
+> Python's `setuptools` package on your OS.
+For Ubuntu, use: `sudo apt install python3-setuptools`.
+On Windows use `pip install setuptools`

-# Unit tests
+## Unit tests

 Unit tests are an ongoing saga, but the goal is to have most things covered with tests, if not all.  requestobot-server in particular is of particular interest as it's the core of everything.